 Developing an action plan in conjunction with the beneficiary to monitor and evaluate strategies to ensure continued progress toward the beneficiary’s personal outcomes.

-NOTE: Advocacy is assuring that the beneficiary receives appropriate supports and services of high quality and locating additional services not readily available in the community.
+NOTE: Advocacy is ensuring that the beneficiary receives appropriate supports and services of high quality and locating additional services not readily available in the community.

 Service Limits

-Support Coordination shall not exceed 12 units in a POC year.
-A standard unit of service for support coordination is one (1) month.
+Support coordination shall not exceed 12 units in a POC year.
+A standard unit of service for support coordination is one month.

 Provider Qualifications